Text-to-Speech API

 inputstringYesThe text to generate audio for.
 Maximum length is 4096 characters.

-voicestringYesThe voice to use.
-50+ voices available across 9 languages.
-Default: alloy.
+voicestringNo"heart"The voice to use.
+54 voices available across 9 languages.
 See Available Voices for the full list.

 response_formatstringNo"mp3"The audio format of the output.
 Supported formats: mp3, opus, aac, flac, pcm, ogg, wav.

-languagestringNoHint the language of the input text.
-The voice must support the specified language.
+languagestringNoautoLanguage of the input text.
+Auto-derived from the chosen voice if omitted.
+Must match the voice's language.
 Valid codes: en-us, en-gb, ja, zh, es, fr, hi, it, pt-br.
 See Available Voices for supported languages per voice.

 speednumberNo1.0The speed of the generated audio.
 Accepted range: 0.5 to 4.0.